softeng-feup/open-cx-countercode/Development-Report.md

 Description: Providing information relative to the number of people that are attending or attended a lecture.

-Preconditions and Postconditions: Carry a portable device with access to the Internet.
+Preconditions and Postconditions: Search for the lecture you are interested in the website.

 Normal Flow:
-  1. Access the website.
-  2. Search for the lecture you are interested in.
-  3. Check the room attendance
+  1. Check the room attendance
-  4. Head to the room displayed on the website.
+  2. Head to the room displayed on the website.
-  5. Find yourself a seat and enjoy the lecture.
+  3. Find yourself a seat and enjoy the lecture.

 Alternative Flows and Exceptions:
-  1. Access the website.
-  2. Search for the lecture you are interested in.
-  3. Check the room attendance.
+  1. Check the room attendance.
-  4. If the room is full, search for another lecture that isn’t.
+  2. If the room is full, search for another lecture that isn’t.

 **Get previous conference or speaker analytics**